 15. Try Something Different (You Might Like It)

-When I first started freelance writing, I limited myself a bit.
-I was like, right – I’m going to write blog or magazine content as I’m comfortable with these writing styles and I don’t need to do anything else.
+When I first started freelance writing, I limited myself to blog or magazine content as I felt comfortable and had the most experience with these writing styles.

 It took a long time but I finally opened myself up to another side of freelance writing, and now I really enjoy wearing different hats.